SabaMundlay/map/README.md

 (2) readshpfile.py: python script (written by Tom Armstrong) to read a shape file <br />
 (3) info: the data I found, academic sources I consulted, relevant contacts, and data projets that served as my inspiration <br />
 (4) problems: two different formulations of this project, including what type of data and network each requires <br />
+(5) Graph A: graph produced using Armstrong's code that shows all the bus routes in NYC